New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 Industry averages claim 2-3% conversion rate is “good.”
 But compared to what - millions of other websites with different products, prices, and audiences?
 The only number that matters is your own baseline and how it improves.

 Here’s where most businesses stumble.
-They obsess over surface tweaks while the real friction remains untouched.
+They obsess over surface tweaks while the real user friction remains untouched.
 Teams will A/B test button colors for weeks while product descriptions confuse readers.
 They’ll speed up load times while burying pricing behind multiple clicks.

 The businesses with the highest conversions take a sharper view.
 They assume visitors arrive with a problem and make it crystal clear how the product solves it.
 No hedging, no vague “we might help” promises, just a direct statement of what they do and who it serves.